Identifying Triggers: What Causes Gambling Relapses?

 In these moments:

-Blue Sky Counseling – Mental Health Counseling Omaha, NE
+Blue Sky Counseling – Gambling Addiction Counseling Omaha, NE

 I, Carly Spring, M.S., LIMHP, LADC, CPC, offer my specialized expertise to assist in the healing process to anyone who may be experiencing and suffering from a vast spectrum of mental health issues.
 Such mental health issues include behavioral problems, anxiety, depression, grief, loss, trauma, addiction issues, and life transitions.
 I believe strongly in applying a holistic perspective addressing your whole person not just the bits and pieces of you.
 Contact us with any questions or to talk with a mental health counselor in Omaha today.